 He said celebrities rarely cause problems during the festival.
 The Police Department on a few occasions has received complaints from celebrities about the paparazzi working in Park City, he said.
-The celebrities also draw onlookers, he said.
-Kirk said the police would protect the safety of a celebrity like they would someone else.

 They sometimes attract crowds but nothing that causes problems," Kirk said.

 The Police Department anticipates up to 30 officers will work at least one shift during the festival between the full-time officers, the department's reservists and officers hired from other agencies to assist.
 Three-quarters of them will work "significant hours during the 10-day festival," Kirk said.

 Much of the festival hubbub is centered in Park City, where the Police Department is the lead law enforcement agency, but the Sheriff's Office is also involved in protecting Sundance itself and the crowds.
 Sheriff Dave Edmunds noted that there are more official festival venues in Summit County than there were before.

 Edmunds said the Sheriff's Office plans to provide security for several events during Sundance and could have a deputy posted at a few screenings.